Azure/enterprise-azure-policy-as-code/README.md

 # Enterprise Azure Policy as Code

-## Breaking changes in V6.0 and v7.0

-Substantial feature enhancements required [breaking changes in v6.0 and to a lesser extend in v7.0](Docs/breaking-changes.md).

-## Az PowerShell Module 9.2.x issue

-**Az PowerShell Module 9.2.x has a known issue (bug).** This bug causes multiple failures of EPAC and any other Policy as Code solution depending on Az Module. **Az PowerShell Module 9.3.0 fixed this issue.**

-## Documentation

-In v7.0, the documentation source has moved to the [file './Docs/index.md'](Docs/index.md).

-The current release documentation is hosted on [https://azure.github.io/enterprise-azure-policy-as-code/](https://azure.github.io/enterprise-azure-policy-as-code/).
+This repository contains the source code for the Enterprise Azure Policy as Code (EPAC) solution.
+EPAC is a solution that allows you to manage Azure Policy as code in a git repository.
+For an overview see the [EPAC documentation](https://aka.ms/epac).

 ## Contributing

 This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+Contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit <https://cla.opensource.microsoft.com>.